-A. No use or possession of drugs (except as prescribed medically), no consumption or possession of alcoholic beverages, and no use or possession of any form of tobacco.
+A. No use or possession of drugs (except as prescribed medically), no consumption or possession of alcoholic beverages, and no use or possession of any form of tobacco or nicotine and/or vapor devices.
 Penalty:

 First violation during practice-contest season